About | Guidelines | Random Tables | Character Sheet

 Favor

-A Character can hold up to 3 Favor dice, which are 20-sided die.
-Favor is earned by acting in alignment with a patron and can be lost through negative actions.
-If a Character loses too much Favor, their patron may begin ignoring future Prayers.
+Favor is earned by acting in alignment with your Mark and can be lost by acting against it.
+If a character loses too much Favor, they might lose their Mark.

 Equipment

-Characters have the Equipment that would reasonably carry for their situation.
+Characters have the Equipment that would reasonably carry for their situation based on their background and experiences.
 Only unique and notable Equipment are tracked.
-The game master highlights scarcity and encumbrance as an Aspect when relevant.
+The game master highlights scarcity and encumbrance as a Condition when relevant.

 A normal sword isn't interesting enough to record, it can be assumed that your adventuring character has one.
-But the Guard Captin's Sword with a Ruby in its Hilt is unique and interesting.
-There may be interesting world and Character reactions towards a Character carrying such a sword.
+But the Guard Captain's Sword with a Ruby in its Hilt is unique and interesting.
+There may be interesting world and character reactions towards a character carrying such a sword.

 Equipment, weapons, and armor may play into how the game master rules how favorable or not a situation is during Challenges.